DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 Additionally, if you foresee that you will have Redemption Rules based on the payment method or the origin of the Transaction, here are some additional suggested metadata:

 - `origin` (object): metadata about the origin of the transaction
-  - `country` (string): the country in which the Transaction takes place.
-  - `region` (string): the region in which the Transaction takes place.
-  - `city` (string): the city in which the Transaction takes place.
   - `store_id` (string): the store ID in which the Transaction takes place.
   - `tags` (array of string): other attributes of the origin.
 - `payment` (object):